History Of The Ford Bronco

 Sixth Generation 2021-Present

-Following years of teasers, the Ford Bronco finally made its return for the 2021 model year.
-Unlike the previous full-size Broncos that shared similarities with the F-Series truck, the new Bronco rides on a platform shared with the mid-size Ranger pickup.
-This Bronco still offers removable tops (both hard and soft tops), and it’s the first production Bronco to offer four doors.
+Following years of teasers, the Ford Bronco finally returned for the 2021 model year.
+Unlike the previous full-size Broncos, which shared similarities with the F-Series truck, the new Bronco rides on a platform shared with the mid-size Ranger pickup.
+This Bronco still offers removable tops (hard and soft tops), and it’s the first production Bronco to offer four doors.
 Speaking of the doors, this Bronco was designed with removable doors that can be stored in the rear cargo area.

-Previous Broncos had very little selection when it came to trim levels, but the sixth-generation Bronco offers eight versions including the high-performance Bronco Raptor.
-In total, the new Bronco is available with a trio of turbocharged engines (a four-cylinder and two V-6s).
+Previous Broncos had very little selection when it came to trim levels, but the sixth-generation Bronco offers eight versions, including the high-performance Bronco Raptor.
+The new Bronco is available with a trio of turbocharged engines (a four-cylinder and two V-6s).
 Building on its original heritage as an off-road race truck, Ford raced the modified Bronco R in the 2019 Baja 1000, and it created a limited-production Bronco DR for buyers with a price of almost $300,000.

 Other Models

-In addition to the standard Bronco name, there have been several uses of the Bronco name on other Ford SUVs over the years.
+In addition to the standard Bronco, the Bronco name has been used on several other Ford SUVs over the years.

 1984-90 Ford Bronco II

-From 1984 to 1990, the Bronco II was a return to the Bronco’s compact roots.
+From 1984 to 1990, the Bronco II returned to the Bronco’s compact roots.
 Sharing components and a design with the compact Ford Ranger pickup, the Bronco II was considerably smaller than the full-size Bronco, and it competed with equally downsized rivals like the Jeep Cherokee (XJ) and Chevy S-10 Blazer.
 The Bronco II was eventually replaced by the Ford Explorer in 1991.

 2004 Ford Bronco Concept